-Can applying messages to cigarettes dissuade us from smoking?December 23rd, 2013 in Health /
+Can applying messages to cigarettes dissuade us from smoking?December 23, 2013 in Medicine & Health / Health

 Two academics from Bangor University's renowned Business School have been applying their knowledge of marketing and managerial studies to investigate a new medium for getting the no-smoking message across- the cigarette itself.